 We were out for a cliff walk.
 The view was breathtaking and not to be missed.
 As the mother of two young children, I was on edge.
 Taking stock of the lack of barriers and the sheer drops below, I was well aware of what a jumping, running and over-excited child could mean.
 I was a little tense and possibly a bit ‘barky’ at my husband.
 After all, my children were jumping around like popcorn in a vat of hot oil.

 The cliff walk featured a clearly defined path.
 It was safe, secure and provided the confidence I needed to relax and soak up the incredible views.
 It was bliss.
 Phil took the lead as our guide with Sophia safely behind him, followed by Gabriel and myself.
 I recall watching Sophia as she walked confidently behind her father, staying on course, trying to step in his footsteps.
-For Sophia the path made sense, it was secure, it was where we were meant to be and it was the rule.
+For Sophia the path made sense.
+It was marked and secure, it was where we were meant to be and it was the rule.
 She accepted it and followed it.
 There was no drama and she was enjoying her adventure.

 But a few steps behind, it was a different story.
 Unlike Sophia and her sophisticated approach to the hike, Gabriel was going off like a firecracker.
 He was darting, jumping, pushing boundaries and hiking ‘outside’ the designated path.
-He was heading off the beaten track and it was there that he found his freedom to explore, his joy of learning and his innate desire to be challenged.
+He was heading off the beaten track.
+It was there that he found his freedom to explore, his joy of learning and his innate desire to be challenged.
 For him, the path was restrictive.
 It didn’t offer the experience that he wanted nor, I understand now, that he needed.
 My son was created to push boundaries and chart new courses.
 His DNA demands it, his heart wants it and his spirit needs it.

+I tried, and even yelled at him multiple times, to get that boy back on the path.
+I’m sure even his dad and his sister had a go as well.
+I was that mum, looking like a lunatic, wishing I had harnessed my son to something, anything.
+I was sure he was going to end up on the valley floor; that one awkward jump would end up being his last.
 I needed him on that path for my safety, comfort and security.
 Yet Gabriel needed to explore and be who he was created to be.
-I realise this may all sound very dramatic, and some may say undisciplined, but let me assure you, my boy was safe.
+I realise this may all sound very dramatic, some may say undisciplined, but let me assure you, my boy was safe.
 The problem was that his pioneering spirit was in direct conflict to my mother’s desire to shield and protect.

 I wish I could remember what happened when we returned to our hotel.
 Did I head straight to the bar for a drink or collapse on the bed for a rest?
 I’ll need to ask Philip.

 Society, for some reason, has decreed that boyhood must be refined and that we should encourage, or even demand, that our boys stay on the path.
 They must play it safe and leave reckless behaviour behind.
-I’m not saying that we should encourage our boys to do anything they want, rather, I’m suggesting we let them spread their wings and explore, learn and live the way they were created to do.
+I’m not saying that we should encourage our boys to do anything they want.
+Rather, I’m suggesting we let them spread their wings and explore, learn and live the way they were created to do.

 Today, my son loves surf and ski.
-The ocean waves are wild and it scares me, the mountain highs, although much more palatable are at times cause for concern as he now ventures out on his own.
-We teach, we guide and we spend time helping him to develop the skills he needs to understand the risks involved and the decisions required.
+The ocean waves are wild and it scares me, the mountain highs, although much more palatable, are at times cause for concern.
+Why?
+Because he now ventures out on his own.
+And we have allowed him to do that.
+We teach, we guide and we spend time helping him to develop skills.
+We help him understand the risks involved and the decisions required.
 I love seeing him grow in these areas.
 I love that we have allowed him the space to fall off bikes, to barrel down a hill on his skateboard and suffer the pain and agony that accompanied such a decision.